 “Ah, yes.
 So these English people, they were very expert in making propaganda.
 They killed Hitler by propaganda.
 I don’t think Hitler was so bad man.”
 Room Conversation, June 17, 1976, Toronto

 Here again we find the conventional wisdom of modern Western society having a condemnation field-day.
 In today’s society there is practically no one more reviled than Hitler, so anyone who says he was not “so bad” can also be subject to the same treatment.

 On the other hand, the winners of World War II, such as Winston Churchill, are often considered heroes by the same critics.
-From the heights of their contemporary chauvinistic pedestals, such judges forget that these heroes and villains were largely reversed in the colonial India that Srila Prabhupada came from.
+From the heights of their contemporary chauvinistic pedestals, such judges forget that these heroes and villains were largely reversed in the colonial India.
 Churchill and all of the English Imperial representatives preceding him were responsible for the continuing deaths, suffering and plundering of hundreds of millions of innocent Indians over hundreds of years.
-Conversely it was Hitler’s war on the British that largely brought the empire and this misery to an end.
+Conversely it was Hitler’s war on the British that largely brought the empire and this agony to an end.
 Gandhi, generally another hero of the same critics, may have done this or that, but without the destruction of the English war machine, it is far less likely that India would have achieved independence so easily after WW II.
 These critics are therefore revealed as having imbibed too much Western post-WW II propaganda.

 In other places Srila Prabhupada also condemned Hitler as a demon.

 “Similarly, those who are in the mode of passion worship the demons.
 We recall that during the Second World War a man in Calcutta worshiped Hitler because thanks to that war he had amassed a large amount of wealth by dealing in the black market.”
 Purport, Bhagavad-gita 17.4